AdobeDocs/campaign-standard.en/help/start/using/interface-description.md

 ## Top bar {#top-bar}

-The top bar is visible on every screen and allows you to navigate through Adobe Campaign functionalities as well as access the Adobe profile connected, notifications, other Adobe Experience Cloud services and solutions, and the documentation.
+The top bar is visible on every screen and allows you to navigate through Adobe Campaign functionalities as well as access the Adobe profile connected, notifications, Adobe Experience Cloud services and solutions, and the documentation.

 The navigation principles are: